cbalan/k101/README.md

 This workshop is barely scratching the surface.
 Please refer to https://kubernetes.io/docs/concepts/ for advanced topics like security, storage, networking and cluster administration.

-Check out how other projects are being deployed on Kubernetes via helm charts. https://github.com/helm/charts/tree/master/stable/
+Check out how other projects are deployed on Kubernetes via helm charts. https://github.com/helm/charts/tree/master/stable/

-Probably check out first what is helm at https://helm.sh/
+Probably check out first what helm is at https://helm.sh/

 Check out https://landscape.cncf.io/